Overland Park, Kansas: Law enforcement

 The Overland Park Police Department is the main agency to patrol all of Overland Park with the Johnson County Sheriff's Office also assisting with serving papers and other court documents to people who work in the city as well as patrolling the unincorporated parts of the county and other cities in the county.
-OPPD has 310 full-time employees and 255 commissioned personnel.
-The current police chief is Frank Donchez.
+OPPD has 310 full-time employees and 255 commissioned officers.
+On October 14, 2024, Doreen Jokerst was sworn in as the department's first female police chief.

-The Kansas Highway Patrol tends to patrol the various interstates running through the city including Interstate 35 in Kansas which runs through Overland Park along with U.S. Route 69 in Kansas which runs through Overland Park and Interstate 635 (Kansas-Missouri) on the Overland Park section being the main highways patrolled by KHP in Overland Park.
+The Kansas Highway Patrol tends to patrol the various interstates running through the city including Interstate 35 which runs through Overland Park along with U.S. Route 69 which runs through Overland Park and Interstate 635 on the Overland Park section being the main highways patrolled by KHP in Overland Park.
 However the KHP also does assist OPPD in instances such as car chases, traffic stops and other instances of officer needs assistance calls.